ryanshoover/safe-staging/README.md

 ## Description

 Simply define your production url in settings and copy your site to your staging instance without fear.
-The staging site won\'t send any emails and won\'t process any payments.
+The staging site won't send any emails and won't process any payments.

 ### Why should I use the plugin